isomerpages/moe-woodgrovepri/_woodgrovians-learn/CCE Programmes/CCA.md

 *   All students from P2 to P6 are highly encouraged to participate in at least one CCA
 *   Talent Identification will be conducted for P2 students in the area of Sports and Performing Arts in the beginning of the year.
-*   Students who are talented in more than one area can participate in up to TWO CCAs subject to school's approval.
-*   All CCAs will be conducted based on a 30 - week programme.
+*   All CCAs will be conducted based on a 25 - week programme.
 *   Students are to return home immediately after CCA sessions.

 **Attendance**

 *   Students' attendance will be monitored closely.
 Students’ attendance will be monitored closely.
-Letters of recommendation and commendations are given to students who have attained at least 80% of their CCA attendance.
+Students are encouraged to attain at least 80% of their CCA attendance.
 *   Students who are on medical leave must inform their teachers in charge.

 **Reward and Recognition**